17 September 2020

 The NDR approach provides an overview and focuses on the interactions between the different nodes of the network.
 And where the network now extends beyond traditional data centers and into the cloud, into the world of Software-as-a-Service, this kind of visibility is crucial.
 EDR cannot be present everywhere.

-XDR is an evolution of EDR and has now effectively replaced EDR in the security market.
-Using EDR as a base component, XDR software seeks to bring together the previously discussed approaches of EDR and NDR to help security teams solve threat visibility problems by centralizing, standardizing, and correlating security data from multiple sources.
-This approach increases detection capabilities compared to standalone endpoint detection and response tools (EDR) or network traffic analysis (NDR).
-For example, XDR provides complete visibility by using network data to monitor vulnerable (unmanaged) endpoints that cannot be seen by EDR tools, whilst it also allows suspicious network traffic to be viewed in context with visibility into some of the host behaviors that might be related to the suspicious network traffic.
+XDR software seeks to bring together these approaches to help security teams solve threat visibility problems by centralizing, standardizing, and correlating security data from multiple sources.
+This approach increases detection capabilities compared to standalone endpoint detection and response tools (EDR).
+For example, XDR provides complete visibility by using network data to monitor vulnerable (unmanaged) endpoints that cannot be seen by EDR tools.

-XDR analyzes data from multiple sources (email activity, endpoints, servers, networks, cloud streams, identity technologies such as AzureAD or other SSO providers…) to validate alerts, reducing false positives and the overall volume of alerts.
+XDR analyzes data from multiple sources (email activity, endpoints, servers, networks, cloud streams, identity technologies such as AzureAD or single sign-on…) to validate alerts, reducing false positives and the overall volume of alerts.
 This stitching together of indicators from multiple sources allows XDR to improve the efficiency of security teams.

-XDR does still, however, lack the depth of customization that can be achieved with SIEM tools, still focused more on time-to-value than longer term customization.
+XDR does still, however, lack the depth of customization that can be achieved with SIEM tools.

 We have one final acronym for you.